-Operator-Class Functions on Built-In Data Types

-The database server provides the default operator class for the built-in secondary-access method, the generic B-tree.
+Operator-Class Functions on Built-In Data Types: The database server provides the default operator class for the built-in secondary-access method, the generic B-tree.
 These operator-class functions handle the built-in data types.
 You can write new operator-class functions that operate on built-in data types if you want to do the following:

 - Extend the default operator class for the generic B-tree to redefine the ordering scheme that these operators support. - The compare() function implements the ordering scheme for a B-tree index.
-The strategy functions (greaterthan(), lessthan(), and so on) let the query optimizer use the index for optimizing SQL statements. - Because of routine overloading, these functions can have the same name as the functions in the default operator class.
-For more information, refer to "Overloading Routines" on page 3-13. - Define a new operator class to provide an entirely new set of operators that operate on the built-in data type. - You write operator-class functions with names that are different from any existing operating-class functions associated with the secondary-access method.
+The strategy functions (greaterthan(), lessthan(), and so on) let the query optimizer use the index for optimizing SQL statements.
+If you define a compare() function, you must also define the greaterthan(), lessthan(), or other functions that use the compare function. - Because of routine overloading, these functions can have the same name as the functions in the default operator class.
+For more information, refer to "Overloading Routines" on page 3-9. - Define a new operator class to provide an entirely new set of operators that operate on the built-in data type. - You write operator-class functions with names that are different from any existing operating-class functions associated with the secondary-access method.
 You then register a new operator class that contains these new operators.
 The query optimizer can choose an index on this data type when the index uses this new operator class and the SQL statement contains one of the operators in this operator class.

-Operator Classes on User-Defined Data Types

-When you create a opaque data type, you can write operator-class functions to do the following:
+Operator Classes on User-Defined Data Types: When you create a opaque data type, you can write operator-class functions to do the following:

 - Extend the default operator class for an existing secondary-access method to handle the indexing scheme that these operators support. - You write operator-class functions with the same names as those in the existing operator class.
 These functions extend the existing operator class by implementing its indexing scheme on the opaque data type.
 The query optimizer can choose an index on this data type when the index uses this operator class and the SQL statement contains one of the operators in this operator class. - Because of routine overloading, these functions can have the same name as the functions in the default operator class.
-For more information on routine overloading, refer to "Overloading Routines" on page 3-13. - Define a new operator class to provide an entirely new set of operators that operate on the opaque type. - You supply the support and strategy functions that the access method requires.
-These functions define the new operators that the query optimizer can recognize as associated with the secondaryaccess method.
+For more information on routine overloading, refer to "Overloading Routines" on page 3-9. - Define a new operator class to provide an entirely new set of operators that operate on the opaque type.

+You supply the support and strategy functions that the access method requires.
+These functions define the new operators that the query optimizer can recognize as associated with the secondary-access method.
 The requirements for the support and strategy functions vary from one access method to another.
 You must consult the documentation for the access method before defining a new operator class.